Adapting your home: Planning and funding

 What should I consider before getting work done?

-Think about what you currently need and may need in the future.
+Think about what you currently need and may need in the future

 Whilst none of us know what’s around the corner, those who have certain medical conditions may have a better idea, particularly if the condition is of a deteriorating nature.
-For adults there are a number of different conditions, including arthritis, Parkinson’s disease, multiple sclerosis (MS), motor neurone disease (MND), dementia and conditions that cause visual impairments, that can progress to varying degrees over time.
+For adults there are a number of different conditions, including arthritis, Parkinson’s disease, multiple sclerosis (MS), motor neurone disease (MND), dementia and conditions that cause visual impairments, which can progress to varying degrees over time.
 There will be differences in how these conditions affect each individual and how they manage everyday activities.
-Often your abilities may fluctuate.
+Often, your abilities may fluctuate.
 Some days you are able to do a lot more, and some days very little.
 It is important to take these factors into account when planning an adaptation, to ensure that it will meet all your needs.
 Because adaptations may involve permanent and structural alterations to your home, it is best to consider whether they will meet your needs in the long term.
 It may be best to make larger alterations when you have the time to consider the design thoroughly, rather than having to rush into making decisions because of an emergency.

 Consider the whole environment

 Can you make alterations which will enable you to use all parts of your home, or at least the areas most important to you?
 For example, would it be better to adapt the downstairs bathroom and change a ground floor room into a bedroom if the stairs are becoming very difficult to climb?
 Would you be able to use a stair lift?
-And would it be possible and suitable to install a stair lift if needed in future?
+Would it be possible and suitable to install a stair lift if needed in future?

 What about other members of the household

 Will they be able to use the adaptations?
 Will they need other facilities?
-If you have children for example will you need a bath as well as a shower?
+If you have children for example, will you need a bath as well as a shower?

 Consider how it is going to look